 Most people think of groundcovers as the “substitute” plants: ones that are only used where grass won’t create a lawn.
 But that’s such a waste!
 Groundcovers belong in every garden.

-A groundcover is any low-growing plant that fills in.
-Well-chosen groundcovers can actually do away with the need for mulch.
+We consider groundcover to be any plant that grows lower than about 18″ and spreads out to fill in.
+We use groundcover alone, as a lawn substitute, as a border plant, or for underplanting.
 We plant a mix of them them under shrubs and larger perennials, where they hold down weeds and help retain moisture in the soil.

 Here are some of our favorites; add a few to your garden!